PaddlePaddle/PaddleRS/docs/intro/model_cons_param_en.md

-# PaddleRS model construction parameters
+# PaddleRS Model Construction Parameters

 This document describes the construction parameters of each PaddleRS model trainer in detail, including their parameter names, parameter types, parameter descriptions and default values.